carloscfgos1980/ZTM-Complete_Node_Course/07.Testing API/nasa-project/README.md

 https://academy.zerotomastery.io/courses/1206554/lectures/31987559

-N: Concepts of testing.
-API test in Nodejs.
+- Automatic test for our API.
+There are 3 level of testing:

+<Unit test> Test a piece of code in aisolation
+<GUI Test> End to end GUI test when you test your application by interacting with the User, and make request to your APi depending what that User click in the interface.
+<API Layer test>.
+This is what we will be implementing.
+We test request coming in going thru all our middleware, be process by our request handler and be sent back as a response.
+This sometimes are called <integration test> because they test ho w many units (components) work all together when connected into your API, into an endpoint, for example.

+- Check <testing pyramid> diagram

 # Lesson 2.
 Testing APIs with Jest

 https://academy.zerotomastery.io/courses/1206554/lectures/31987560

-- Package Jest includes:
+**Testing in Node**:

-* <Test runner>.
-Finds all the test in your project
+- <Test runner>.
+Finds all the test in your project, runs thru them and give you the results.
-* <Test fixtures>.
-How your test is organize by module and by individual test
+- <Test fixtures>.
+How your test is organize by module and by individual test.
+Where each fixture can run in its own environment and its own set of variables.
-* <Assertions>. functions that we expect a determine result
+- <Assertions>. functions that we expect a determine result.
-* <Mocking>.
-Mocking the database we we dont create new data while testing.
+- <Mocking>.
+Mocking the database we we don't create new data while testing.

+* Jest is worldwile use npm package for testing and includes for feature from above!

 1. Install Jest npm package for testing.
 It is a development dependency coz we use the test during development, we dont need to test out test during production